|

 November 1950, we encountered the Chinese Army

 which had arrived to support North Korea.
+During our time in Korea, Eddie

 and I found ourselves in many foxholes together,